vpuhoff/RoverPilot-Web/readme.md

-All right, you're looking for the fully updated README.md that reflects the project's current state, especially after integrating WebRTC for video streaming.

-Here's the complete, non-abbreviated version based on our discussions:

 # Web-Based Control Interface for PTZ Camera and Robotic Platform with WebRTC Video

 This project provides a web interface to: